htdbui/SQL4DS/Chapter4_s1.md

     ELSE [value or calculation]
 END
 ```

 - This statement assigns different values to a column based on conditions.
-For example, "If it will rain today, then I'll take an umbrella.
+  - For example: "If it will rain today, then I'll take an umbrella.
 Otherwise, I'll leave it at home."
-In SQL, this is done using a CASE statement:

 ```sql
 CASE
     WHEN weather_forecast = 'rain'